 The Repayment Plan

-When filing for Chapter 13, the debtor has the opportunity to have an automatic stay placed against foreclosure.
+For instance, when filing for Chapter 13, the debtor has the opportunity to have an automatic stay placed against foreclosure.
 This will help to protect their family as long as the case has not been discharged.

 The majority of time the bankruptcy court is very understanding in that circumstances do changes in a personal’s financial life over the period of years.
 Divorce, a change in employment status and illness can all affect a person’s finances.
 If any of these things occur during the repayment period, the debtor can call their lawyer and ask for a modified plan.